roadwarriorwp/rwc-employee-handbook/employment-policies/breastfeeding-support.md

 ### Time For Milk Expression

 Employees who are breastfeeding may express milk or breastfeed during their work hours, using their normal break(s) or meal time(s).
-In cases where extra time is needed, employees may negotiate make-up time with their supervisor or use PTO.
+So long as an employee's productivity remains reasonably consistent, we do not require scheduling make-up time or use of PTO for milk expression.

 ### A Place to Express Milk